History of Kentucky: Kentucky County and District of Kentucky

 By an act of the Virginia Assembly on December 31, 1776, effective in early 1777, Fincastle County was abolished and its western portion became Kentucky County.
 The county's government was centered at Harrod's Town; there was no mention of the Transylvania Company's land claims in the legislation.
-In 1777, Virginia Governor Patrick Henry appointed Colonel Colonel John Bowman as County Lieutenant of Kentucky County—a position combining civil and military authority.
+In 1777, Virginia Governor Patrick Henry appointed Colonel John Bowman as County Lieutenant of Kentucky County—a position combining civil and military authority.
 Bowman arrived later that year to organize local militia and help establish civilian government under Virginia law.

 Between 1776 and 1792, Kentucky County was gradually subdivided by the Virginia General Assembly into nine counties to better serve the growing settler population.
 Despite these divisions, the region was collectively administered as the District of Kentucky, a judicial and military district of Virginia, until Kentucky achieved statehood in 1792.
 In 1778, the Virginia Assembly formally voided the Transylvania Company's land claims, including those based on the Treaty of Sycamore Shoals on the grounds that private individuals could not legally purchase land from Native American nations.
 In 1783, North Carolina similarly nullified the portion of the Transylvania land grant located in present-day Tennessee, further invalidating the company's claims.